Procedure Details

 - There is no guarantee that clinicals can be made up at the same location or same point of the semester.
 Clinical sites are run by third parties and are not under any obligation to fulfill the terms of this leave of absence.

-- Upon notification from the instructor, Registrar’s Office staff will notate an incomplete grade (I) on the student’s academic transcript with an agreed-upon deadline for coursework completion.
+- Upon notification from the instructor, Registrar’s Office staff will notate an Incomplete grade (I) on the student’s academic transcript with an agreed-upon deadline for coursework completion.
 Once the coursework is complete, the instructor will submit a grade change form to the Registrar’s Office to update the final course grade.
-If the student does not complete coursework by the pre-determined deadline, the course grade will revert to the grade at the time of leave.
+If the student does not complete coursework by the pre-determined deadline, the student will receive the course grade indicated on the Incomplete form.

 - Alternatively, students who are not able to return during the current semester and